nestorSag/mlops-lite/README.md

 # MLOps template: MLFlow + AWS SageMaker

-This project is a template for an MLOps platform based on MLFlow and AWS SageMaker.
-It contains a base MLFlow project that runs an ML pipeline when executed, from fetching the data to logging results in MLFlow.
+This project is a template for an MLOps platform that retrains, deploys and invokes ML models both locally and remotely using MLFlow and AWS SageMaker.
+It contains a base MLFlow project that runs the main ML pipeline when executed, from fetching the data to logging results in MLFlow.
 A remote MLFlow server acts as the central control platform, and the model life cycle is orchestrated through Makefile entry points.

 The main components are